 - Indicators vary from person to person

-Dyslexia is diagnosed through an evaluation that determines a deficit in reading ability while ruling out other possible causes, such as social, environmental, or cognitive factors.
+Dyslexia is diagnosed through an evaluation that determines a deficit in the ability to read and write while ruling out other possible causes, such as social, environmental, or cognitive factors.

-Effective treatment will address the symptoms of the disability through teaching children how to read utilizing a direct, systematic, and sequential instructional approach coupled with multisensory methods.
+Effective treatment will address the symptoms of the disability through teaching children how to read utilizing a direct, systematic, and sequential instructional approach coupled with multisensory structured language methods.

-Early diagnoses and intervention are critical.
-Schools provide accommodations that may include extra time on tests or modified assignments for students diagnosed with dyslexia.
+Not all struggling readers have dyslexia.
+Early diagnoses and dyslexia intervention are critical, and teachers and parents must work together.
+Schools can provide accommodations that may include extra time on tests or modified assignments for students diagnosed with dyslexia.